zhifu1996/OnePortal/README.md

 </div>

 ## What's different
---TODO--
+- More environment variables
+- Improve security by:
+  - allowing to use TOTP instead of Password
+  - set custom AES secret key and client secret in environment variables
+- Better user interface
+- Edge function caching for faster load times
+- Updated dependencies

 *Special thanks to the original author of od-cf-index-ng [@lyc8503](https://github.com/lyc8503) and author of onedrive-vercel-index [@spencerwooo](https://github.com/spencerwooo) and all contributors.*

 ## TL;DR

-Showcase, share, preview, and download files inside *your* OneDrive with onedrive-cf-index-ng -
+Showcase, share, preview, and download files inside *your* OneDrive with OnePortal

 - Completely free to host 💸
 - Superfast ⚡ and responsive 💦